cancel

 To see STM32 products USB specifications, you can refer to the section 2, “USB on STM32 products” in AN4879.

-Refer to specific application notes and datasheets for detailed hardware implementation guidance like the application notes for H5F7H7R/S, and H72x/H73x.
+You can also refer to specific application notes and datasheets for detailed hardware implementation guidance like the application notes for H5F7H7R/S, and H72x/H73x.

-Application notes are titled under the name: “Getting started with STM32Xx MCU hardware development”.
+These application notes are titled under the name: “Getting started with STM32Xx MCU hardware development”.

-1.3 ST USB middleware
+1.3.1 ST USB middleware

-1.3.1 Device mode
+1.3.1.1 Device mode

-For a general understanding of device mode, watch the STM32 USB device library training, read the fifth section in the wiki and view the STM32 USB device library PDF.
+For a general understanding of device mode, watch the STM32 USB device library training, read the fifth section in the wiki, and view the STM32 USB device library PDF.

 For more in-depth review, check UM1734, sixth point USB device library of UM1021 or UM0424 for USB-FS demos.